Be part of a community that cares for regional parks.

 - Campbell Valley Nature House at Campbell Valley Regional Park in Langley

-Open from 1 to 4 pm every Saturday, Sunday and holiday Monday from Victoria Day weekend until Labour Day weekend.
-To find out more, contact Jeff Rotin, Community Development Coordinator by email (email@example.com) or call 604-530-4983.
+Open from 1 to 4 pm every Saturday, Sunday and holiday Monday and 10 to 1 pm every Wednesday from Victoria Day weekend until Labour Day weekend.
+To find out more, contact Jeff Rotin, Community Development Coordinator by email (firstname.lastname@example.org) or call 604-530-4983.

-We're looking for enthusiastic, friendly and outgoing people to help out as recycling ambassadors , arts and crafts workshop assistants or welcome tent hosts.
+We're looking for enthusiastic, friendly and outgoing people to help connect visitors to nature by being a welcome tent host, delivering an activity with park interpreters or assisting with logistics along trails.
 You'll have fun, meet people, get great experience – all in a scenic regional park.
-For more information, contact firstname.lastname@example.org or 604-432-6200.
+For more information, contact

 Pacific Parklands Foundation